 The primary source of revenue for Ohio public libraries is the Public Library Fund (PLF).
 The PLF is allocated to each county based on the county's prior intangibles tax of PLF revenues, and its population.
 The County Budget Commission allocates these funds to the Library based on its needs such as for the construction of new library buildings, improvements, operation, maintenance, or other expenses.
 The Budget Commission cannot reduce its allocation of these funds to the Library based on any additional revenues the Library receives.
-During 2009, the Library received \$15,361,658 or 58.1% of its total cash receipts from this funding source.
+During 2010, the Library received \$14,431,940 from this funding source.